fizt656/eeg-music-generator/README.md

 ## License

-This project is available under a dual license:
+This project is available under the MIT License with Commercial Use Restriction:

-1. **Open Source Use**: MIT License - Free to use, modify, and distribute for non-commercial purposes.
+1. **Open Source Use**: Free to use, modify, and distribute for non-commercial purposes under the MIT License terms.

-2. **Commercial Use**: Prohibited without explicit written permission from the copyright holder.
+2. **Commercial Use Restriction**: The software may not be used for any commercial purposes without explicit written permission from the copyright holder.

 See the [LICENSE](LICENSE) file for complete terms and conditions.